 May 29The Events and External Relations Subcommittee is creating a decision-making support framework to assist University employees who have responsibilities with regard to departmental and non-departmental events, registered student organizations events, and campus programs.

-Information TechnologyLed by Assistant Vice Chancellor for IT and Deputy CIO Jenn Stringer, the IT recovery subcommittee is a campus-wide group of subject matter experts from our One IT community who have developed the following charge for the work we are doing toward the recovery effort:
+Information TechnologyLed by Associate Vice Chancellor for IT and Chief Information Officer Jenn Stringer, the IT recovery subcommittee is a campus-wide group of subject matter experts from our One IT community who have developed the following charge for the work they are doing toward the recovery effort:

 - Ensure continuity of business operations for campus.